acidanthera/WhateverGreen/Manual/FAQ.Shiki.en.md

 - _Do I need Shiki?_
 If you have Intel Ivy CPU or newer, iTunes DRM playback does not work for you, and your GPU works with HDCP, you may try it.
 Sometimes it might help even improperly configured or problematic Sandy CPUs.
+Starting with macOS 10.12 on Ivy Bridge and newer viewing HD movies on iTunes is not possible without a discrete card.

 - _How to disable Shiki?_
 Add `-shikioff` argument to boot-args.
 It will also not load when -x or -s are set.